awslabs/agents-for-amazon-bedrock-blueprints/docs/prompt-library/prompt-library.md

 <h4> prompt-injection-mitigation-prompts.ts </h4>

 These prompts add additional instructions that can help mitigate prompt injection attacks.
-For more information, see: <a href="https://docs.aws.amazon.com/bedrock/latest/userguide/prompt-injection.html" target="_blank">Prompt injection security</a>
+For more information, see: [Prompt injection security](https://docs.aws.amazon.com/bedrock/latest/userguide/prompt-injection.html){:target="_blank"}

 1. <h4>claude3SonnetPromptInjectionOrchestrationPrompt</h4>
 This prompt is for mitigating prompt injection attacks on the Claude 3 Sonnet model.